enorart/enorart/README.md

 - 👀 I’m interested in backend and frontend development, machine learning, artifical intelligence
 - 💻 I’m currently learning by myself on machine learning in computer vision and website creation
 - 💡 Open to collaborating on projects and innovative ideas
-- 🎓 I'm a student at The INSA Lyon engineering school in France
+- 🎓 I'm a student at INSA Lyon engineering school in France

 <!---
 enorart/enorart is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.